timbertson/rules_dhall/README.md

 ### dhall_text / dhall_to_yaml / dhall_to_json

-These output rules produce some non-dhall files from a dhall expression.
+These rules produce some non-dhall files from a dhall expression.

 Attribute | Description |
 ----------| -----------|